suus-stack/PCA/README.md

 is added, and its position is determined by multiplying a random number between 0 and 1.

 THE FUNCTION
-Experiment(nr herring, nr predator, nr rocks, duration, connect_rocks, start as
-        school, change perception predator, alignment distance, cohesion distance, separation distance)
+Experiment(herring_nr, predator_nr, rock_nr, simulation_duration,
+extra_rocks, start_school, perception_change_predator, perception_change_herring,
+alignment_distance, cohesion_distance, separation_distance, boids_influence)

 In the default function, the rocks get a random position, and connect_rocks is set to true.
-The herrings get different positions close to each other to form a school.
+Because start_school is also set to True, the herrings get different positions close to each other to form a school.
 The barracudas get a random position that is not within the barracuda's perception with a herring.
 This is done so the full attack can be studied.
 The simulation is run for the specified number of seconds.
+In de default function the perception length of the herring and predator do not change because perception_change _predator and perception_change_herring are set to false.
+And every Boid rule has the same amount of influence.

 Specifications in model (finetuning)
 When the 'start_school' parameter is set to False, herrings will not be placed in a school